mikesant27/Simple-Math-Game/README.md

 CS 414-02

 ## Description
 Simple Math Game is a fast-paced game that tests your math skiulls.
 The game presents a random problem along with a result, either correct or incorrect.
-You must quickly decide whether the given result is correct or incorrect.
+The player must quickly decide whether the given result is correct or incorrect.

 ### Generating a random problem